pivotal/docs-tap/install.md

 1. (Optional) [Install any additional packages](install-components.md) that were not included in your profile.

-## <a id='configure-envoy-lb'></a> Configure LoadBalancer for Contour Ingress
+## <a id='configure-envoy-lb'></a> Configure LoadBalancer for Contour ingress

-By default, contour will use `NodePort` as service type.
-To set service type to `LoadBalancer`, Add the following section to your `tap-values.yml`
+By default, Contour uses `NodePort` as the service type.
+To set the service type to `LoadBalancer`, add the following to your `tap-values.yml`:

     ```yaml
     contour: